junovhs/neti/ROADMAP.md

-# Warden Protocol Roadmap
+# SlopChop Protocol Roadmap

 ## Philosophy

-**Source of Truth:** This roadmap is the authoritative registry of all Warden features.
+**Source of Truth:** This roadmap is the authoritative registry of all SlopChop features.

 **The Contract:**
 1. Every `[x]` feature MUST have a `<!-- test: path::function -->` reference
 2. Every referenced test MUST exist and pass
-3. `warden roadmap audit --strict` enforces this before any commit
+3. `slopchop roadmap audit --strict` enforces this before any commit
 4. Features without tests use `[no-test]` (docs, config, UI-only)

 **Versioning:**